GradManiaZ/Advent_of_Code_2023/Day_1/README.md

 ## Day 1

 "Elves have forgotten their encryption key!
-You need to find the first and last number in each line then sum the total" The catch is the numbers can be as "one" or "1" and I thought why not try and do it in a linear fashion.
+Given a list of giberish find the first and last number in each line then sum the total".

+*The catch is the numbers can be as "one" or "1" and I thought why not try and do it in a linear fashion.

 ![Parserer Diagram and Spec Breakdown](ParserDiagram.webp)